opensourcedesign/opensourcedesign.github.io/workers/job-submit/README.md

-Identity fields (`date_posted`, `date`, `_id`, `slug`, `url`, `permalink`, `aliases`, `categories`, `author`) are preserved from the current file so URLs and list ordering don't change, and the submitter can also set the status (jobs: searching / solved / closed; events: upcoming / cancelled).
+Identity fields (`date_posted`, `date`, `_id`, `slug`, `url`, `permalink`, `aliases`, `categories`, `author`) are preserved from the current file so URLs and list ordering don't change, and the submitter can also set the status (jobs: searching / filled / closed / expired; events: upcoming / cancelled).

 Jobs may carry an optional `deadline` (application deadline, `YYYY-MM-DD`).
 The Worker validates the format and rejects past dates on new submissions